-Chocolate peanut butter cup cookie dough truffles are a sweet, indulgent treat, providing you with a dose of protein and fiber for a boost of healthy goodness!
+Chocolate peanut butter cup cookie dough truffles are a sweet, no-bake treat, providing you with a dose of protein and fiber for a boost of healthy goodness!
+These truffles are one of the best gluten-free no bake dessert recipes on my holiday baking list!

 After starting off Christmas Week with some crazy sweet indulgence, I thought I’d work in a healthier treat, in the form of truffles!!
 A secret ingredient, flourless, eggless, chocolate peanut butter “cookie dough”, wrapped around teensy weeny peanut butter cups.
 Then, if you like, dipped into a chocolaty coating.
 These Flourless Secret Ingredient Chocolate Peanut Butter Cup Cookie Dough Truffles are will give you energy to make it through all of your holiday celebrations!